-The Curnamona Province is a roughly circular block of ancient (Paleo-Mesoproterozoic) rocks that underlies the NSW-SA border, with many similarities to other geological regions with rich mineral wealth like the Gawler Craton and Mount Isa Block.
+The Curnamona Province* is an ancient (Paleo-Mesoproterozoic) geological region that underlies the New South Wales-South Australian border with rich mineral wealth potential like the Gawler Craton (South Australia) and Mount Isa Block (Queensland).
 The Curnamona Province hosts the world-class Broken Hill lead-zinc-silver-gold mine that has operated continually since 1885, underpinning much of the local economy, and numerous smaller ore deposits, including gold, silver, lead, zinc, copper and critical minerals like cobalt.
-A geological province is a term used by geologists to describe a large area that encompasses a natural geological feature where the rocks have a common geological history, such as a sedimentary basin, a fold belt or a mountain range.

-The Delamerian Orogen wraps around the eastern Curnamona Province in New South Wales and South Australia, and extends through Victoria into Tasmania.
-This is a slightly younger (Neoproterozoic to Early Paleozoic) continental collision zone that was a region of volcanism and mountain building, which has now eroded down and lies mostly under cover of younger sedimentary basins on the Australian mainland.
-The Delamerian Orogen also hosts high quality mineral deposits, including gold, copper, lead and zinc within igneous (volcanic and granitic) and more weakly metamorphosed sedimentary rocks.
+The Delamerian Orogen** wraps around the eastern Curnamona Province in New South Wales and South Australia and extends through Victoria into Tasmania.
+This younger (Neoproterozoic to early Paleozoic) continental collision zone, lies mostly under cover of younger Australian sedimentary basins.
+The Delamerian Orogen hosts high quality mineral deposits, including gold, copper, lead and zinc.
 This project is assessing the mineral potential undercover in the Curnamona Province and Delamerian Orogen.
-Orogen is a term used by geologists to describe a group of rocks with a common geological history, formed by geological mountain building events, which may now be eroded flat and buried.

-- new multi-scale geophysical data acquisition, stratigraphic and groundwater drilling
+- new multi-scale geophysical data acquisition, and stratigraphic drilling

 - sampling, geochemical analysis and age dating of groundwater, rock and sediment

-- integration of these new data with historical and state data to deliver geological framework understanding and resource potential assessments.
+- integration of these new data with existing data to deliver geological framework understanding and resource potential assessments.

-The project will involve extensive stakeholder engagement, including state and local government agencies, landholders and Traditional Owner groups.
-Aerial data acquisition activities commenced in early 2021 with the , and further aerial and on-ground acquisition activities are planned to continue to late 2023 as outlined below.
-Read more about the .
+The Darling–Curnamona–Delamerian project involves extensive stakeholder engagement, including state and local government agencies, landholders and Traditional Owner groups.
+Data acquisition activities commenced in early 2021 with the , and further aerial and on-ground acquisition activities are planned to continue to late 2023 as outlined below.

 What we are doing